Anchukunnu: Library

 A famous public library with A Grade of Kerala State Library Council (Reg.
 No. 12 MDY 2469), "Pothujana Grandhalayam" situated in Anjukunnu.

 Transportation

-Anchukunnucan be accessed from Mananthavady or Kalpetta.
+Anchukunnu can be accessed from Mananthavady or Kalpetta.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.